anspangilinan/apollo-mongodb-boilerplate/src/data/models/README.md

 # Models Package

-The "models" package contains Mongoose models for various entities used in the Peagle Delivery system.
+The "models" package contains Mongoose models for various entities.
 To maintain a structured and organized approach, it is recommended to create a separate folder for each model, encapsulating related files for clarity and maintainability.

 ## Guidelines